 How Hamas's October 7 attacks transpired

-Hamas started maneuvering its forces for the invasion around 5:30 a.m. under cover of thousands of rockets being fired and using drones and hang gliders to destroy Israeli sensors and lookout towers, around 6:30 a.m., Hamas started penetrating the border into Israel in many areas.
+Hamas began maneuvering its forces for the invasion at around 5:30 a.m. under the cover of thousands of rockets being fired and using drones and hang gliders to destroy Israeli sensors and lookout towers.

 Rosenfeld resigned from the IDF in summer 2024.

-By 8:00 a.m., Hamas was already starting to move some hostages to Gaza, with more being moved by 9:00 a.m., and on a rolling basis over the coming hours.
+By 8:00 a.m., Hamas was already starting to move some hostages to Gaza, with more being moved by 9:00 a.m. and on a rolling basis over the coming hours.

-By around 8:30 a.m., helicopter units were providing support gunfire and missile fire to residents at Beeri and some other places, but their effectiveness was limited because they were not coordinating in any strategic manner and it was difficult for them to know when to open fire with Hamas already mixed in with the Israeli civilian population.
+By around 8:30 a.m., helicopter units were providing support gunfire and missile fire to residents at Kibbutz Be’eri and some other places, but their effectiveness was limited because they were not coordinating in any strategic manner and it was difficult for them to know when to open fire with Hamas already mixed in with the Israeli civilian population.

-Around 10:30 a.m., the air force issued the “Hannibal Directive” order – basically to fire on anything that was moving on the Israel-Gaza border, but the probe will show that pilots were still squeamish about this for fear of hitting hostages who they might not be able to see.
+Around 10:30 a.m., the air force issued the “Hannibal Directive” order – basically to fire on anything that was moving on the Israel-Gaza border – but the probe will show that pilots were still squeamish about this for fear of hitting hostages who they might not be able to see.

 Also around 10:30 a.m., air force jets started bombing Hamas command positions with 1,000 pound MK-84 bombs.

-157 Israelis were rescued by air force special forces Unit 669 and in at least two cases – at the IDF Nahal Oz position and near the “Black Arrow” and Miflasim village area – air force interventions scared away or killed Hamas invaders who were about to kill more Israelis.
+Some 157 Israelis were rescued by air force special forces Unit 669, and in at least two cases – at the IDF Nahal Oz position and near the “Black Arrow” and Miflasim village area – air force interventions scared away or killed Hamas invaders who were about to kill more Israelis.

 By 12:00 noon, Hamas had taken additional hostages to Gaza, which was in many places among the last groups it would succeed in kidnapping.

-The IDF Beeri probe harshly criticized these forces for passivity and emphasized the need for a spirit of risking one’s life to confront enemy forces to protect civilians.
+The IDF Be’eri probe harshly criticized these forces for passivity and emphasized the need for a spirit of risking one’s life to confront enemy forces to protect civilians.

 By 1:00 p.m., two major developments occurred.

-Also, by 1:00 p.m., the IDF had retaken the 232 junction which Hamas had been using all morning to ambush and block Israeli attempts to reinforce Gaza border towns.
+Also, by 1:00 p.m., the IDF had retaken the 232 junction, which Hamas had been using all morning to ambush and block Israeli attempts to reinforce Gaza border towns.

 By 2:30 p.m., with 230 fighters against 219 for Hamas in Be’eri, the IDF finally had its first military advantage, and started to rout and isolate the remaining Hamas forces in various villages.